icecube/toise/resources/scripts/2021_midscale/README.md

 The outputs of the PSF extractor are 3 fits files.
 Two represents the PSF (the `*king*.fits` files).
 These files should be moved into the `gen2-analysis/gen2_analysis/data/psf` directory.
 And one represents the muon selection efficiency (the `_cut.fits` file).
 This one should be moved into the `gen2-analysis/gen2_analysis/data/selection_efficiency` folder.

+The fits files Brian used are available at `/data/user/brianclark/Gen2_optical/midscale/psf/`.

+# Figures of Merit

+## PSF Muon Effective Areas

 To plot the muon effective area and PSF of a geometry, use the `plot_PSF.py` function.
 Specifically `python plot_PSF.py -n hcr`

-where the convention for the `-n` flag follows the convention from the PSF extraction
+where the convention for the `-n` flag follows the convention from the PSF extraction.

 ## Point Source Sensitivity
 Point source senstivity (e.g. discovery potential, survey volumes) are caculated and displayed with the two scripts `calc_sens.py` and `plot_sens.py`.
 Run `calc` before `plot`.